htcondor/htcondor/docs/version-history/development-release-series-91.rst

   we have removed Globus GSI support from this release.
   :jira:`697`

+- Submission to ARC CE via the gridftp interface (grid universe type **nordugrid**) is no longer supported.
+  Submission to ARC CE's REST interface can be done using the **arc** type in the grid universe.
+  :jira:`697`

 New Features:

 - Revamped machine ad attribute ``OpSys*`` and configuration parameter